rohanlahori/rohanlahori/README.md

 ### Hi there 👋
-### I am currently pursuing my final year of Engineering in Information Technology in LD COllege Of Engineering,Ahmeadabad.
+### I am currently pursuing my final year of Engineering in Information Technology in L.D.
+College Of Engineering,Ahmeadabad.
 ### 📫 How to reach me: rohanlahori99@gmail.com.
 ### 🌱 Currently working on Web Development and learning more DataStructures and Algorithms.
 ### ⚡ Passionate Badminton Player.